barracksiot/javascript-client/README.md

 });
 ```

-or, if you don't want to chain the Promises:
+Check for an update and download it without chaining the Promises:
 ```js
 barracks.checkUpdate(currentDeviceVersion, customData).then(function (update) {
   if (update) {